prachigauriar/Task/README.md

 ## Features

-* Simple, well-documented Objective-C API
+* Simple, well-documented API that is at home in both Swift and Objective-C
 * Flexible system for expressing your app’s workflows in a clear, concise manner
 * Powerful execution system that allows you to easily manage your workflow’s execution
     * Tasks are started as soon as all their prerequisites have finished successfully